 What is compost, and what is composting?

-Compost is organic material that is added to soil to help plants grow.
+Compost is [[organic::Made from living things or natural materials; often refers to food grown without chemicals or artificial substances.]] material that is added to soil to help plants grow.
 Composting is the process through which we prepare compost.
-This is done by creating an environment for food, plant and organic waste to decompose.
-Over time, the decomposed material turns into a fertiliser that is rich in nutrients.
-This fertiliser is often called ‘black gold’ by farmers.
+This is done by creating an ideal environment for food, plant and organic waste to [[decompose::To break down into simpler parts through natural processes, usually by bacteria or fungi.]].

 What are the benefits of composting?

-A better way to dispose of waste is to use it to make compost.
-Composting is an excellent way to recycle organic waste.
 This is especially important since most of the waste we generate at home is kitchen and garden waste.
-Adding compost to soil also improves its health and lessens soil erosion.
+Adding compost to soil also improves its health and lessens [[soil erosion::The gradual wearing away or removal of the top layer of soil by wind, water, or human activity.]].

 Is it possible to compost at home?

+Yes.
+Composting can be done at home easily.
 To compost at home, it is necessary to have a composting bin.
 You can purchase one from your local market easily.
-The first step is to keep adding food waste, grass, coffee, dead leaves, papers, etc. to the bin.
-All these materials must be cut into small pieces for compost to form.

-Keep adding water to the mixture to keep it slightly wet.
-Be sure to mix the mixture regularly.
-The whole process of making compost can take a few months.
 The mixture is ready when it becomes dark brown and crumbly, smelling like soil instead of rotting vegetables.

 Can I put everything in my composting bin?

-You can easily put waste from your garden (leaves, grass, weeds, sticks, etc.), fruits and vegetable peels, eggshells, tea bags, paper, and cardboard boxes.
-Other things such as dairy products, meat or fish bones and pet waste should not be put in the composting bin.
+Other things such as coal, dairy products, diseased or infected plants, meat or fish bones and pet waste (such as faeces) should not be put in the composting bin.